 Bargaining is de rigueur in Kuwait’s souqs but also in many Western-style shops and some hotels.
 It is always acceptable to ask for a discount on the original price offered, particularly as discounts have generally already been factored into the quoted price.

 ATMs widespread; credit cards widely accepted.

 Visa and Amex are widely accepted in Kuwait, and all major banks accept most credit cards and are linked to the major networks.
 Most banks accept Visa (Electron and Plus), MasterCard and Cirrus.

-The currency used in Kuwait is the Kuwaiti dinar (KD).
+The currency used in Kuwait is the Kuwaiti dinar (KD), which at the time of research was the strongest currency in the world.
 The dinar is divided into 1000 fils.
-Coins are worth five, 10, 20, 50 or 100 fils.
+Coins are worth one, five, 10, 20, 50 or 100 fils.
 Notes come in denominations of 250 fils, 500 fils, KD1, KD5, KD10 and KD20.
-The Kuwaiti dinar is a hard currency and there are no restrictions on taking it into or out of the country.

 For current exchange rates, see www.xe.com.